VIS-ETH/notifications-api/README.md

 # 2message2api

 The successor to message_api, which (for now) only includes slack messages.
+Specifically it allows for sending [slack blocks](https://app.slack.com/block-kit-builder/).
 We are waiting for the vseth message api for a better mail service.

-## Setup and testing
+## Local setup and testing

 Install grpcui for example via brew.
 Use this to test any grpc request locally.
 Note that you will need the slack key to actually test the system.